 The village of Benahavis is set in the Sierra de las Nieves mountains rising up from Marbella.
-With only a 10-minute drive separating you from the beach, you benefit from staying in the culinary capital of the Costa del Sol away from the huge package holiday hotels built on top of each other in the large resorts down below.
-The peace and tranquility will make for an enjoyable few evenings and the choice of great food will make you want to come back time and again.
+With only a 10-minute drive separating you from the beach, you benefit from staying in the culinary capital of the Costa del Sol, while also getting away from the huge package holiday hotels in the large resorts down below.
+The peace and tranquillity will make for an enjoyable few evenings, and the choice of great food will make you want to come back time and again.

 Day 9 is perfect for seeing what the Costa del Sol is all about.
 After a late lie-in, get in the car, put your windows down (and roof if you've got a convertible) and head down towards the sea.
 Turn east along the coast and make your way past Malaga to the town of Nerja.
-This beautiful town takes a prime spot on the Andalucian coast and is steeped in history dating back to pre-roman times.
+This beautiful town takes a prime spot on the Andalucian coast and is steeped in history dating back to pre-Roman times.

-Top tip: Restaurants and shops here will sting your wallet and the parking charges are insane.
+Top tip: Restaurants and shops here will sting your wallet, and the parking charges are insane.
 Your best option is to head out along the N-340 and rejoin the main road that goes along the coast.
 Turn off at the first exit and turn around at the rounadbout heading back into Marbella.
 As you come off back onto the N-340, take the first turning right onto a narrow lane running towards the sea, then turn right once more.
 You can park your car here for free for as long as you like and have access to one of the best beaches in the area with a great beach bar.

 Today shall be the day of the Mirador.
-This spanish word encompasses everything we like about driving up into the Andalucian mountains as there are frequent labelled roadside stops allowing you to take in the magical views.
+This Spanish word encompasses everything we like about driving up into the Andalucian mountains, as there are frequent labelled roadside stops allowing you to take in the magical views.

 You could break tradition and set off before having breakfast to get down to Estepona.
 This relatively quiet resort town has a number of cafés and bars on the seafront where you can pause and indulge in a couple of waffles covered in chocolate sauce.
-Be sure to fill up the car before heading off the main road and up towards Casares as petrol stations off the coast are few and far between.
+Be sure to fill up the car before heading off the main road and up towards Casares, as petrol stations off the coast are few and far between.

 Once you've got your snaps and feel that you've seen all there is to see in Casares, it's time to hop back in the car and make your way further inland to the majestic town of Ronda.
 This unique Andalucian town is placed on top of two plateaus with sheer rock cliffs down to a river valley below.
 The scenery is spectacular from every angle and the town itself is a real marvel too.